prpatel/serverless-java-mini-workshop/README.md

 * ibmcloud wsk list
     * note that "wsk" is used here instead of fn!
 The ibmcloud" command wraps the OpenWhisk "wsk" command with either "fn" or "wsk"!
 * ibmcloud wsk action invoke --blocking helloJava
-    * this invokes the action in an sync fashion, you'll get a alot of text back, but you're interested in this:
+    * this invokes the action in a sync fashion.
+Without the "--result" flag, you'll get a a lot of other meta data back other than the result
-    ***
-        "activationId": "13a3f62589214b7da3f62589214b7d1e",
-    ***
-    * this is what you'll use to get the result back later!
 * ibmcloud wsk action invoke helloJava
-    * this invokes the action in an sync fashion, with something called an activationId
+    * this invokes the action in an async fashion which is useful for longer running actions that you don't want to be blocking.
+The id returned is the activationId which is a reference for the invocation of this action.
         ***
             ok: invoked /_/helloJava with id 5923d0321aa04fffa3d0321aa0cfffc2
         ***